mdotey/DomainTimeTracker/README.md

 ## To install:

-1. Download this repo
+1. Download this repo.

-2. Unzip the downloaded folder
+2. Unzip the downloaded folder.

 3. In the chrome browser go to **More tools** and then **Extensions**.